satyasaran/Satyasaran/README.md

 ## About Me
 AI Engineer and Research Scientist with expertise in **Machine Learning (ML), Deep Learning (DL), Applied Mathematics, and Statistics**.
 I have experience with **LLMs (fine-tuning, agentic AI), vision foundation models, MLOps, cloud services (Azure/AWS/GCP), and quantum ML**.
-Currently an **Assistant Professor at the University of Copenhagen**, working on sustainable food formulation, healthcare AI, and quantum optimization.
+Currently an **Assistant Professor at the University of Copenhagen**, working on sustainable food formulation, Food process modelling using Physics informed Machine Learning
 ---

-- 🔭 I’m currently working on: Agentic AI for food research automation (CrewAI, LLMs, small language models), scientific ML/DL for sustainable food formulation, and quantum ML/optimization for real-world problems.
+- 🔭 I have alo been working with: Agentic AI for food research automation (CrewAI, LLMs, small language models), scientific ML/DL for sustainable food formulation, and quantum ML/optimization for real-world problems.
 - 🌱 I’m currently learning: Quantum computing with Qiskit, advanced MLOps practices, and small/edge AI models (Google AI Edge, NVIDIA Jetson).
 - 👯 I’m looking to collaborate on: Applied AI/ML projects in **food, healthcare, and sustainability**, especially those integrating multimodal data (images, text, sensors).
 - 🤔 I’m looking for help with: Scaling **symbolic regression** and **PINNs** to large, real-world industrial systems.